 major macro economic indicators

-- Specialisation in high-tech products and green economy
+- Very diversified economy, specialized in high-tech products and the green economy

 - Sound public finances

 - Increasingly dynamic demographics

 - Substantial household debt (188% of personal disposable income, 2019)